andymeneely/project-timber-wolf/rules/RULES.md

 ![cheap picks card](fig_item.png)
 {:.card-landscape .card-right .rotate-left}

 **Items are like transferrable skills**.
-Item cards have passive abilities and actions (like Character or Skill cards), except they can be transferred just like any other Loot.
+Item cards can have passive abilities and/or actions (like Character or Skill cards), except they can be transferred just like any other Loot.

 **Not Ours Until It's Out**.
 When a character with Loot gets Outdoors, the team has acquired that loot for the heist.
 For Cash, increase the Team Cash tracker accordingly.